travis-ci/travis.rb/README.md

 ### Updating your Ruby

-If you have an outdated Ruby version, you should use your package system or a Ruby Installer to install a recent Ruby.
+If you have an outdated Ruby version, or your OS doesn't come with Ruby pre-installed, you should use your package system or a Ruby Installer to install a recent Ruby.

 #### Mac OS X via Homebrew

-Mac OSX prior to 10.9 ships with a very dated Ruby version.
 You can use [Homebrew](http://mxcl.github.io/homebrew/) to install a recent version:

     $ brew install ruby
     $ gem update --system